If you have come across this article, you are likely planning to get some money in the bank.

 The easiest way to do this is by reading blogs (like this one), magazines, and online information daily.

-For example, reading an article and gaining insight into market movements can drive investment ideas.
+For example, reading an article about market movements can drive investment ideas.

 My favorite site to get the latest investment tips, news, and analysis is the Motley Fool.

-The Motley Fool can help you “beat the market” and outperform Wall Street analysts and financial professionals.
+The Motley Fool can help you “beat the market” and outperform Wall Street analysts.

 If you visit their website (www.fool.com)…